itsnotelena/jpacman-/doc/reports/report1.md

 ![Alt text](/doc/Domain_Matrix.PNG?raw=true)

+## Exercise 13
+The tests are implemented in the test.java.nl.tudelft.jpacman.board.BoardTest class.

-## 3.4 Understanding Testing
+# 3.4 Understanding Testing

+## Exercise 14:
-Exercise 14: Arrange is the first step of a unit test application.
+Arrange is the first step of a unit test application.
-To avoid code duplication we need to make test code as simple as possible.
+To avoid code duplication the test code should be as simple as possible.
 We can also avoid using variables for expected values and create complex code in the tests.
 As we are doing the setup of the test, simple assertions should be used instead.

+## Exercise 15:
-Exercise 15: 'clean instances' like in BoardFactoryTest helps to provide independence between test methods.
+'clean instances' like in BoardFactoryTest helps to provide independence between test methods.
 This way instance variable values are not being reused across test methods as each test method will run on a new test class instance.

+## Exercise 16:
-Exercise 16: For comparing primitive types, assertTrue() will check for a condition and assertEquals() will test the equality of the expected value with the returning value. assertEquals() will provide a better error information when the test fails whereas assertTrue() can't.
+For comparing primitive types, assertTrue() will check for a condition and assertEquals() will test the equality of the expected value with the returning value. assertEquals() will provide a better error information when the test fails whereas assertTrue() can't.

+## Exercise 17:
-Exercise 17: Generally speaking, we should not test private methods because we would test the implementation rather than the functionality.
+Generally speaking, we should not test private methods because we would test the implementation rather than the functionality.
 But if testing the private method is necessary then we can use reflection and using setAccessible(true).
 This way the private method can be called outside the class with setAccessible(true).
 For MapParser Class, we need to test the private method neither tests them in isolation.
 The private methods are being used by the public methods like makeGrid() in parseMap() so in this case, a solution is to test the public methods so it will hit all the private methods.